Perfect colorings of hypergraphs: Perfect colorings of hypergraphs

-Let us derive several simple observations from such a definition of a perfect coloring of hypergraphs.
+Let us derive several simple observations from the given definition of a perfect coloring of hypergraphs.

-First of all, vertices of a hypergraph with different degrees have different colors in any of its perfect coloring.
-Moreover, the sum of entries in the $i$-th row of the XE-parameter matrix $V$ is equal to the degree of vertices of color $i$ and the sum of entries in the $\gamma$-th row of the EX-parameter matrix $W$ is equal to the size of hyperedge of color $\gamma$.
+First of all, if vertices $x$ and $y$ of a hypergraph $\mathcal{G}$ have different degrees, then $f(x) \neq f(y)$ for every perfect coloring $f$ of $\mathcal{G}$ because the same is true for perfect colorings of graphs.
+The sum of entries in the $i$-th row of the XE-parameter matrix $V$ is equal to the degree of vertices of color $i$, and the sum of entries in the $\gamma$-th row of the EX-parameter matrix $W$ is equal to the size of a hyperedge of the color range $\gamma$.

 Next, if $P$ is a coloring of vertices and $R$ is a coloring of hyperedges, then $N = P^T P$ and $M = R^T R$ are diagonal matrices.
 Entries $n_{i,i}$ of $N$ are equal to the numbers of vertices colored by color $i$ in $P$, and entries $m_{j,j}$ of $M$ are the numbers of hyperedges colored by color $j$ in $R$.